hjalmardev/pe-projects/journal.md

 - When you rotate the axist of text (like making text that would normally be horizontal into a vertical line) you can accidentally create visual barriers
 - Do many many versions
 - Chris Do also says that with logo design there's too many tricks!
 Why is that bad?
 Too many tricks MAKE THINGS AGE BAD.
 You age well with simplicity.

+# 09/21/22
+I'm back after a surviving my second hurricane!
+I caught up fast after doing four or so lessons in one day, pretty surprised.

+## Standup

+Today,
+√ Finished each day’s TAD icon
+√ Re-created an e-commerce store site
+√ Created a quick style tile for my personal site
+√ Made a simple postcard in AD
+√ Created a black and white graphic representing a word that had to be guessed √ Finally, created another style tile that is e-commerce focused (for an audiphile store)

+### Notes:
+- When designing for yourself, it helps to image that you are the client.
+The distance makes it easier to think about your goals and ways to present them visually before building a prototype.
+- We all absorb visual information in different ways.
+Sometimes and abstract or practical poster says a completely different message than we intended.
+So it's important to ask people what colors, words, textures, layouts, and design in general feels like.
+Ask them to describe it as best they can.
+- What an interesting exercise… I ended up with two styles that are completely different than what I aimed for.
+- I love simplicity.
+I start with crazy visuals in my head but always end up doing something minimal.
+- Lot's of colors have their place, but black and white goes a long way.
+It's important to makes sure that "visual tricks" are not there just to paint over a boring canvas.
+- I like focusing on text rather than images--so that’s why I enjoy using little tricks like text gradients to type pop